 Growing outdoors is an easy and productive means to reduce or even replace the costs incurred by our green friend over the winter.
 With the right knowledge this year’s crop should thrive.

 What are some of your outdoor growing tips?
-Share with us in the comments.
+Share with our community on Facebook.